AMRAP Workout Timer

 The planned rounds-per-minute line used by the pace chart. |

-Movement parsing accepts short exercise lines and optional pipe or tab columns.
-The first cell is always the target movement text.
-The second cell is treated as a category or load label unless it looks like a duration.
-The third cell can provide estimated seconds, and the fourth cell can provide a cue.
+Movement rows can be plain exercise lines or pipe/tab-separated rows.
+The first cell is treated as the movement target.
+The second cell is used as a load or category label unless it looks like a duration.
+The third cell can provide explicit estimated seconds, and the fourth cell can provide a cue.
 Blank lines and comment lines starting with # are ignored.

 | Input pattern | Parsed score unit | Estimate rule when seconds are not supplied |